Jarred6068/MRPC_support/Methyl/Correlation_Code/README.txt

 chromosome individually.
 As some of the generated tables may be quite large this script should help the user if they wish to parallelize the operations.
 Note that the only input(s) the user must make is to enter the correct path for the variable(s) "load.location = /path/ " and "save.location = /path/ " which idenitfies the designated folder(s) for the input and output files.
-Additionally, the variable "bp.set.range=500000" is pre-set to allow a 500,000 bp tolerane on either side of the probe/gene start location, but it may be adjusted down as needed for memory purposes.
+Additionally, the variable "bp.set.range=500000" is pre-set to allow a 500,000 bp tolerance on either side of the probe/gene start location, but it may be adjusted down as needed for memory purposes.

 5.)
 A short example script EXrun.R is included as well as example .txt files for the genotype data and associated genotype meta data.